Sleep in a Lighthouse

 A lighthouse guest was kayaking in Bruce Bay and all of a sudden felt like someone was looking at him -- right beside him was a deer in the water!
 He froze to enjoy the moment to watch the deer.
 (Photo credit: Bruce Bay Cottages & Lighthouse)

-No Better Place to Watch a Great Lakes Storm Than From a Lighthouse
+Watch A Great Lakes Storm Than From A Lighthouse

 Curl up in one of the big comfy chairs inside the lighthouse to watch the waves crashing over the rocks below, listen to the sound of the howling wind and watch as raindrops travel across the water.
 The lighthouse's library offers a unique selection of bedtime stories from books about the local history to the original Light Keepers journals.
 These journals give you a rare insight into the daily lives of these Keepers.